Symbian9/qmapshack-doc-wiki/DocFaqRouting.md

 in all other cases.
 * The second line with Russian routing instructions shows data provided by the Routino routing algorithm used in QMS.
 The language for the routing algorithm was set by the user to Russian within QMS.
 * The third line shows a German road name.
-This is data coming from the German map used by the Routino routing algorithm.
+This is data coming from the German map used by the Routino routing algorithm (this map can be different from the map displayed in the QMS view!).

 ## Is there a possibility to choose the preferred road class when routing?

 **Source:**